hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 The `or_statement` block supports the following arguments:

 * `statement` - (Required) The statements to combine with `OR` logic.
 You can use any statements that can be nested.
 See [Statement](#statement) above for details.

+### Regex Match Statement

+A rule statement used to search web request components for a match against a single regular expression.

+The `regex_match_statement` block supports the following arguments:

+* `regex_string` - (Required) The string representing the regular expression.
+Minimum of `1` and maximum of `512` characters.
+* `field_to_match` - (Required) The part of a web request that you want AWS WAF to inspect.
+See [Field to Match](#field-to-match) below for details.
+* `text_transformation` - (Required) Text transformations eliminate some of the unusual formatting that attackers use in web requests in an effort to bypass detection.
+See [Text Transformation](#text-transformation) below for details.

 ### Regex Pattern Set Reference Statement